HenryYang/whos-Alfred-Workflow/README.md

 ===

-This workflow is use to uery phone number by parsing whoscall offical website.
+This workflow can search phone number by parsing whoscall offical website.

-You can use "whos" to search the phone number.
+You can use magicword "whos" to search the phone number.

+Note: It support Taiwan(+886)、Hong Kong(+852)、China(+86) phone number.

 ![](https://raw.githubusercontent.com/HenryYang/whos-Alfred-Workflow/master/whos.jpg)